-For FY2009 (as for FY2008, see below), President Bush proposes to consolidate formula and discretionary VAWA programs administered by OVW and certain victims of child abuse programs that are currently administered by the Office of Justice Programs (OJP).
-The Administration states that by consolidating VAWA programs in this way, it will eliminate formulas and earmarks and create one flexible, competitive discretionary grant program, called the Prevention and Prosecution of Violence Against Women and Related Victim Services Program.
-In addition, the Bush Administration states that through a single application, grantees would be able to request funding for any of the current programs, which would be listed as eligible purposes under this new consolidated program.
-President Bush requests \$280 million for this consolidated program.
+For FY2009 (as for FY2008, see below), President Bush proposed to consolidate formula and discretionary VAWA programs administered by OVW and certain victims of child abuse programs that are currently administered by the Office of Justice Programs (OJP).
+The Administration stated that by consolidating VAWA programs in this way, it will eliminate formulas and earmarks and create one flexible, competitive discretionary grant program, called the Prevention and Prosecution of Violence Against Women and Related Victim Services Program.
+In addition, the Bush Administration stated that through a single application, grantees would be able to request funding for any of the current programs, which would be listed as eligible purposes under this new consolidated program.
+President Bush requested \$280 million for this consolidated program.
+Senate Appropriations Committee report language rejects the President's proposal to consolidate VAWA programs, stating that it ignores congressional intent to meet the needs of youth, native women, communities of color, and victims of sexual violence, and to encourage collaborations among these distinct groups in addressing various aspects of domestic and sexual violence, and, thereby, strengthen intervention and prevention responses to victims, families, and communities.